Xeckt/neo/CONTRIBUTING.md

 ## Standard
 1. [First install minimum Python 3.10](https://www.python.org/downloads/)
 2. Clone the project
+3. Setup your bot token in `settings/.env` with key `TOKEN=`
+4. Put your role and guild id's inside `settings/yadps.yml` file
-3. Run: `python -m pip install --editable .[dev]` for the development environment.
+5. Run: `python -m pip install --editable .[dev]` for the development environment.
 Use `.` instead of `.[dev]` for production.
-4. Setup your bot token in `settings/.env` with key `TOKEN=`
-5. Run `python main.py`
+6. Run `python main.py`

 ## Docker
 1. [This guide is under the presumption you have Docker installed.](https://docs.docker.com/get-docker/)
 2. Setup `.env` file inside `settings/` folder with key value `TOKEN=XXX`
+3. Put your role and guild id's inside `settings/yadps.yml` file
-3. It is heavily suggested to use `compose v2` which can be [installed from official Docker documentation](https://docs.docker.com/compose/cli-command/)
+4. It is heavily suggested to use `compose v2` which can be [installed from official Docker documentation](https://docs.docker.com/compose/cli-command/)
-4. Run the following command: `docker build -t "yadps:latest" .` to build the image `yadps:latest`
+5. Run the following command: `docker build -t "yadps:latest" .` to build the image `yadps:latest`
-5. Using `v2 compose` to run the bot: `docker compose up` in the same location as `docker-compose.yml`
+6. Using `v2 compose` to run the bot: `docker compose up` in the same location as `docker-compose.yml`

 # Contributing
-If you're having trouble with setting up the project, you can find us on the official [Discord](https://discord.gg/zFBfXDY7RY)
+If you're having trouble with setting up the project, you can find us on the official [Discord](https://discord.gg/yadps)

 ## Submitting a pull request
 If you've decided to fix a bug, even something as small as a single-letter typo, we welcome anything that improves code/documentation for all future users and developers.